arduino/arduino-modulino-mpy/docs/api.md

 **Arguments**:

-- `frequency` - The frequency of the tone in Hz
+- `frequency` - The frequency of the tone in Hz (freuqencies below 180 Hz are not supported)
 - `lenght_ms` - The duration of the tone in milliseconds.
 If omitted, the tone will play indefinitely
 - `blocking` - If set to True, the function will wait until the tone is finished